 Seeking: Adoptive Families

 Agape is now welcoming applications for additional prospective adoptive families.
 We always strive to honor the wishes of our maternity clients to the highest degree possible.
 It has been the trend of late for our maternity clients to specifically request homes of African American ethnicity for their child’s permanent placement.
 To that end, we are gratefully accepting applications and we have staff standing by to assist all families by walking through this process alongside them.
-We encourage all interested prospective adoptive families to email Tiffany Rhodes or call 901-323-3600.
+We encourage all interested prospective adoptive families to email Bailey Fuqua or call 901-323-3600.

 Agape’s trauma-informed behavioral health program, Memphis Family Connection Center, is designed to support and serve anyone touched by adoption.